A classification of 2D fermionic and bosonic topological orders: Wave function renormalization and a classification of fermionic topological orders

-The above fermionic pentagon identity \eq{penid} is a set of nonlinear equations satisfied by the rank-10 tensor $F^{ijm,\al\bt,+}_{kln,\chi\del,-}$.
-The above consistency relations \eq{FpmF}, \eq{2F2F}, and \eq{penid} are equivalent to the requirement that the local unitary transformations described by \eqn{IHwaveG} on different paths all commute with each other up to a total phase factor.
+The above fermionic pentagon identity \eq{penid} is a set of nonlinear equations satisfied by the rank-10 tensor $F^{ijm,\al\bt}_{kln,\chi\del}$.
+The above consistency relations \eq{penid} are equivalent to the requirement that the local unitary transformations described by \eqn{IHwaveG} on different paths all commute with each other up to a total phase factor.